Chad in turmoil after Deby death as rebels, opposition challenge military | Politics

 The son of Chad's slain leader Idriss Deby took over as president and armed forces commander on Wednesday as rebel forces threatened to march on the capital, deepening the turmoil in a country vital to international efforts to combat Islamist militants in Africa.

-The political opposition also denounced the military's takeover of control, calling the move a coup d'etat and rejecting its plan for a transition.
+The political opposition denounced the military's takeover of control, as did an army general who said he spoke for many officers.
 Labour unions called for a workers' strike.
 Deby, 68, was killed on Monday on the frontline in a battle against fighters of the Libyan-based Front for Change and Concord in Chad (FACT), a group formed by dissident army officers.

 His death shocked the nation and raised concerns among Western allies, notably France and the United States, who had counted on him as an ally in their fight against Islamist groups including Islamic State and Boko Haram.
 Deby had been in power since 1990 and had just been declared winner of a presidential election that would have given him a sixth term in office.
 His son, General Mahamat Idriss Deby, was named interim president by a transitional council of military officers.